About the Community Development Department

 The Metropolitan Development and Housing Agency (MDHA) prepared a joint Assessment of Fair Housing (AFH) on behalf of Metro Nashville and MDHA concurrently with the preparation of the 2013-2018 Consolidated Plan.
 The purposes of the AFH is to assess whether individuals and families have the information, opportunity, and options to live where they choose without unlawful discrimination related to race, color, religion, sex, familial status, national origin, or disability and assess whether housing options are realistically available in integrated areas and areas with access to opportunity.

 MDHA has a long history of addressing homelessness in Metropolitan Nashville-Davidson County.
-The agency facilitates Nashville’s CoC process and administers the HUD Emergency Solutions Grants Program (ESG), Housing Opportunities for Persons with AIDS (HOPWA), and Supportive Housing Program (SHP) funds.
+The agency administers the HUD Emergency Solutions Grants Program (ESG), Housing Opportunities for Persons with AIDS (HOPWA), and Supportive Housing Program (SHP) funds.

 The HOME Investment Partnerships Program (HOME) provides formula grants to states and localities that communities use – often in partnership with local nonprofit groups – to fund a wide range of activities including building, buying, and/or rehabilitating affordable housing for rent or homeownership or providing direct rental assistance to low-income people.